Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 \subsection{The JAM Algorithm}

-Joint analysis of marginal summary statistics (JAM) is a Bayesian stochastic-search variable selection algorithm that was introduced by \cite{Newcombe2016} for the purpose of statistical fine-mapping from summary GWAS results.
+The JAM algorithm \citep[joint analysis of marginal summary statistics,][]{Newcombe2016} is a Bayesian stochastic-search variable selection algorithm that was proposed for the purpose of statistical fine-mapping from summary GWAS results.
 The algorithm aims to identify genetic variants robustly and independently associated with a trait of interest, among a large set of correlated candidate variants.
 JAM only requires the availability of GWAS summary-level data, and genetic correlations which can be estimated from an external reference dataset.
 Using these summary data, JAM identifies sets of genetic variants that are most plausibly associated with the trait of interest.

-The algorithm uses linear regression to model trait $X$ in terms of genetic variants $G = (G_1, \dots, G_P)$:
+The algorithm assumes a linear regression model for the trait $X$ in terms of genetic variants $G = (G_1, \dots, G_P)$:

-where $b$ denotes the vector of multivariate associations between each genetic variant and the trait (in contrast to $\beta_X, \beta_Y$, which represent marginal associations).
-In order to implement this regression using summary statistics, JAM employs a transformation $z = G^T X$, for which \eqref{jam.x} implies that
+where $b$ denotes the vector of joint effects of the genetic variants on the trait (in contrast to $\beta_X, \beta_Y$, which represent marginal effects of each variant separately).
+In order to fit this regression model using summary statistics, JAM employs a transformation $z = G^T X$, for which \eqref{jam.x} implies that

 Assuming Hardy-Weinberg equilibrium and that the trait measurements and genetic data have been centered, each element $z_j$ of the vector $z$ can be approximated using the marginal summary statistics $\hat{\beta}_{Xj}$ and effect allele frequencies $f_j$,